 That small door on the left side of the image with the circle and cross on it was known to others as the "Infirmaria" but was known to me as my 'bedroom' for a short period of time in 1972.

-This is the end of Part Two of my series "Inside the Walls" of historical Autodelta.
+This is the end of Part Two of the series "Inside the Walls" of historical Autodelta.

 Part Three has been posted with many more never before seen or publically released archival quality images "Inside the Walls".